ewilded/shelling/README.md

 This way the base payload set is multiplied by all the feasible combinations of alternative argument separators, command separators and command terminators.

 The above separators could include double characters (like two spaces or two tabs, one after another).
-This is idea for optimization aimed at defeating improperly written filters which only cut out single instances of banned characters, instead of removing them all.
+This is idea for optimisation aimed at defeating improperly written filters which only cut out single instances of banned characters, instead of removing them all.
 In such case two characters would get reduced to one, bypassing the filter and hitting the vulnerable function.

 ### Regular expressions